stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 ---

 ### Key Idea:
-There is no salvation withour judgement.
+There is no salvation without judgement.
 God judges and saves through speaking.
 He speaks through people.

 **Reflection questions:**